-Beginning my Freshman year, I took on the responsibilities of a Mosaic Scholar, began work towards racial reconciliation, and began making slow movements towards a higher sense of for LGBT people at the small Christian University.
-As a sophomore, I became an RA, and took on student leadership roles in campus organizations, including WGRN – Greenville University Radio.
+Beginning my freshman year, I took on the responsibilities of a Mosaic Scholar, began work towards racial reconciliation, and made slow movements toward progress for LGBT people at the small Christian University.
+As a sophomore, I became an RA and took on student leadership roles in campus organizations, including WGRN – Greenville University Radio.
 From that point, I expanded my work into broadcasting and marketing.
-My Junior year, I became the first African American ARD, first LGBT ARD, and one of many researchers for policy at Greenville University.
+In my Junior year, I became the first African American ARD, the first LGBT ARD, and one of many researchers for policy at Greenville University.

 During that time, I participated in conversations with panels of Greenville University students, Bond County & Greenville [city] representatives, and hosted the institution’s first political interview with US Representative Candidate Kevin Gaither (D) and State Representative Candidate Blaine Wilhour (R) which was broadcast on WGRN 89.5FM.
 I also gained experience with different people groups, interned for the summer in the US Senate as an Ed Greelegs Scholar, and enjoyed a variety of media experiences, gaining mentors and meeting prolific journalists along the way.

 I have finished my undergraduate degree in Philosophy, completing a thesis on Diverse and Inclusive Philosophies in Systemic Environments, and working for WGRN as the News and Production Intern and eventual Student Anchor of On the Pulse Daily News (8AM) for Greenville University.

 After spending a summer in Illinois, I transitioned to the Washington DC area in pursuit of a master’s degree in Journalism from Georgetown University’s School of Continuing Studies.
 While in the program, I shone in courses discussing theoretical concepts and rhetorical communication as well as practical courses on video production, storytelling, and digital media.